Ashley Alexiss Puts Round Booty On Show In Tight Jeans In Eye-Catching Pic

 Ashley Alexiss shared an eye-catching new update to her Instagram feed today, and it’s racking up likes by the minute.
-The curvy model showcased her round booty in the snap as she rocked a pair of tight denim jeans.
+The curvy model showcased her round booty as she rocked a pair of tight denim jeans.

-In the photo, the model stood in front of a lit-up vanity mirror and placed her hands on the counter.
-She gazed into the mirror with a flirty smile on her face with her lips closed, and was looking right at the camera.
+In the photo, the model stood in front of a lighted vanity mirror and placed her hands on the counter.
+She gazed into the mirror with a flirty smile on her face and her lips closed, and was looking right at the camera in the reflection.

 She propped out her left foot, and the image was taken from a low vantage point that put her derrière front and center.
-The jeans hugged her curves perfectly and featured small a tiny distressed accent on one side on her booty next to the brand logo.
+The jeans hugged her curves perfectly and featured a tiny distressed accent on one side on her booty next to the brand logo.

 Her chest was also on display in the snap as her reflection revealed the details of her sexy top.
 It was light pink and she tied it at her midriff to make it a crop top.